December 19, 2024

 Summary

 The interactive table below highlights each jurisdiction’s status, state, effectiveness date, the complete or partial adoption of IFRS S2, and the detailed provision deviations.
-CCLI’s research indicates that 24 countries have introduced or are in the process of introducing IFRS S2.
-Among these jurisdictions, 54% have adopted the standard without amendment or with minor amendments, often adjusting the timing of the effective date.
+CCLI’s research indicates that 31 countries have introduced or are in the process of introducing IFRS S2.
+Among these jurisdictions, 67.7% have adopted or plan to adopt the standard without amendment.

 Below, we highlight key jurisdictions for the Canadian market; Australia, the United Kingdom, and the European Union.